-From a few phones in a small business to hundreds of handsets spread over multisite networks, T2K can help.
+From a few phones in a small business to hundreds spread over multisite networks, T2K can help.
 With over 25 years of experience providing telephony solutions, as a customer of ours you'll receive expert advice and UK based support from a friendly and knowledgeable team.

 VoIP, short for Voice Over Internet Protocol, simply means that telephone calls are made through the internet, rather than a landline, ISDN or mobile network.
 There are two ways you can get a business VoIP phone system: buy the equipment and host one yourself or subscribe to a hosted phone system such as the Horizon platform we offer.
 Which is best for you will depend on your requirements, but usually it's the cloud-based hosted service we recommend to most businesses as it will provide you with more features and the best reliability at a predictable monthly cost.

 A VoIP system works by taking your analogue voice signal and converting it into a digital signal that can be transferred over a broadband line.